-- Offensive/ abusive conduct, mistreatment, unprofessional behavior, lack of proper judgment - Unnecessary physical contact or threats of the same (e.g., kicking, hitting) - Unlawful discrimination of any form including in teaching and assessment based up on age, gender, race, ethnicity, nationality, religion, disability, or sexual orientation - Sexual harassment (including romantic relationships between teachers and learners in which the teacher has authority over the learner's academic progress) or harassment based on age, gender, race, ethnicity, nationality, religion, disability, or sexual orientation - Requiring students to perform personal chores (e.g., running errands) - Loss of personal civility including shouting, personal attacks, or insults, displays of temper (such as throwing objects) - Disrespectful or unprofessional behavior that may dispute the students' educational experience. - Use of grading and other forms of assessment in a punitive manner - Sarcastic or insulting speech - Neglected or intentionally leaving persons out of the communications. - Subject others to offensive remarks or names - Belittling or humiliating comments - Requiring others to perform personal services (i.e., babysitting, shopping) - Any form of cyberbullying.
+- Offensive/ abusive conduct, mistreatment, unprofessional behavior, lack of proper judgment - Unnecessary physical contact or treats of the same (e.g., kicking, hitting) - Unlawful discrimination of any form including in teaching and assessment based on age, gender, race, ethnicity, nationality, religion, disability, or sexual orientation. - Sexual harassment (including romantic relationships between teachers and learners in which the teacher has authority over the learner's academic progress) or harassment based on age, gender, race, ethnicity, nationality, religion, disability, or sexual orientation. - Requiring students to perform personal chores (e.g., running errands) - Loss of personal civility including shouting, personal attacks, or insults, displays of temper (such as throwing objects) - Disrespectful or unprofessional behavior that may dispute the students' educational experience. - Use of grading and other forms of assessment in a punitive manner - Sarcastic or insulting speech - Neglected or intentionally leaving persons out of the communications. - Subject others to offensive remarks or names - Belittling or humiliating comments - Requiring others to perform personal services (i.e., babysitting, shopping) - Any form of cyberbullying.
 Any electronic dissemination of medical information including patient information or photos of specimen and procedures unless specifically authorized in writing by the administration.

+l.
 Student Grievance

-Student grievances can be reported via the grievance module in the student management system or in person at the student affairs office or with the Assistant Dean of students or Directly with the chair of Appeals and Grievance Committee (AGC).
+Student grievances can be reported via the grievance module in the student management system or in person at the Student Affairs office or with the Assistant Dean of Student Affairs or Directly with the Chair of Appeals and Grievance Committee (AGC).

-TAU's Appeals and Grievance Committee is the investigative and judicial arm in matters involving grievances of any member of the TAUCOM community against the University or other members of the community.
+TAU's Appeals and Grievance Committee is the investigative and judicial arm in matters involving grievances of any member of the TAUCOM community against the university or other members of the community.
 These grievances do not include academic matters (e.g., grades and promotions).
-They also do not include challenges to the University's educational and academic policies.
-The Committee is composed of faculty and student representatives appointed by the Chief Academic Officer.
+They also do not include challenges to the university's educational and academic policies.
+The committee is composed of faculty and student representatives appointed by the CAO.
 Students can also approach the committee chair directly to report grievances.
-Grievances report to the Assistant Dean of Student affairs can be referred to the Grievance committee depending on the nature of Grievance.
+Grievances report to the Assistant Dean of Student Affairs can be referred to the Grievance Committee depending on the nature of grievance.

-Grievances submitted to the committee must be in writing to the chair of the Appeals and Grievance Committee.
-Once a grievance has been received, the committee will meet to discuss the complaint and conduct an investigation.
+Grievances submitted to the committee must be in writing to the Chair of the Appeals and Grievance Committee.
+Once a grievance has been received, the committee will meet to discuss the complaint and investigate.
 The investigation will include a hearing with all parties involved in the complaint and may require further written statements and interviews.
 A friend, colleague, or lawyer will be allowed during the hearing along with the students only with prior permission.
-After the investigation is complete, the committee chair will issue a written findings report along with a recommendation for resolution for the Chief Academic Officer within 5 days from the concluding the investigation.
-All parties involved will be notified of the committee findings and recommendation.
-The

-Chief Academic Officer will take appropriate action, in accordance with the recommendation, and issue a written notification to all parties involved of the proposed action.
+After the investigation is complete, the committee chair will issue a written findings report along with a recommendation for resolution for the CAO within 5 days from concluding the investigation.
+All parties involved will be notified of the committee's findings and recommendations.
+The CAO will take appropriate action, in accordance with the recommendation, and issue a written notification to all parties involved in the proposed action.

-Appeals can be made in writing to the Chief Academic Officer's office within 10 days after receiving notice.
+Appeals can be made in writing to the CAO office within 10 days after receiving notice.

+m.
 Student Mistreatment

-While it is hoped that the principles expressed above are generally practiced and respected throughout the University, we are cognizant that there are occasions when the intensity and pace of study and work, and the differing expectations of members of our diverse community may lead to alleged or real incidents of unprofessional behavior directed towards students and teachers as well.
-When this happens, University is committed to establishing the facts through a fair process, which respects the rights and confidentiality of the involved parties.
+While it is hoped that the principles expressed above are generally practiced and respected throughout the university, we are cognizant that there are occasions when the intensity and pace of study and work, and the differing expectations of members of our diverse community may lead to alleged or real incidents of unprofessional behavior directed towards students and teachers as well.
+When this happens, the university is committed to establishing the facts through a fair process, which respects the rights and confidentiality of the involved parties.
 Issues of sexual harassment, bullying and cyber bullying are addressed in the respective policies.